ashwini-kr-sharma/chipatac2020/02_CHIP_ReadQC.md

 - [Overrepresented sequences](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/9%20Overrepresented%20Sequences.html)
 - [Adapter Content](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/10%20Adapter%20Content.html)

-Based on these parameters one could estimate the sequencing quality and identify major problems right at the begining of a project.
+Based on these parameters one could estimate the sequencing quality and identify major problems right at the beginning of a project.

 ## FastQC

-Let us perform a simple FastQC analysis on the `fastq` file that we viewd above and its control.
+Let us perform a simple FastQC analysis on the `fastq` file that we viewed above and its control.

 ```
 # Go to your home directory
 cd

 # Create a folder for your analysis
-mkdir -p analysis/FastQC
+mkdir -p analysis/FastQC/ChIP

 # Check out all the available parameters in FastQC
 # Do note, when in doubt, its often good practice to use default settings